ToanNham/ToanNham/README.md

 - Software Engineering

 ## 💬 Ask me about ...
 - Anything!
-I love to talk to and dicuss with new people.
+I love to talk to and dicuss topics with people.
 It's my favorite way to learn.

 ## 📫 How to reach me: ...
 - Email: nhamtd@mail.uc.edu